allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 alt="Binary tree representation in the memory - querying" class="small-image"/>

-When performing the query, memory addresses 1, 3 and 6 need to be visited.
+When performing the query, memory addresses 1, 3, and 6 need to be visited.
-Visiting three nodes is not a problem, however, as we store more data, the tree gets higher.
+Visiting three nodes is not a problem; however, as we store more data, the tree gets higher.
 Storing more than one million values requires a tree of height at least 20.
 It means that 20 values from different places in memory must be read.
 It causes completely random access!